 A friend from university was teaching in Abu Dhabi, UAE and suggested that I join her there.
 The pay was more than I would make in NYC, an apartment would be paid for, flights would be paid for, and I would be with one of my best friends.
 I was petrified at the idea of moving, to be honest, and had a very basic (i.e. nonexistent) image of Abu Dhabi.
 But I did it nonetheless.

 That choice has set my life on a path that I never would have expected.
-I’ve been an expat for almost seven years now.
-I took a break from Abu Dhabi to follow my now-husband to the Turkish Republic of Northern Cyprus, but that sucked and we moved back to Abu Dhabi after a year.
+I’ve been an expat for almost eight years now.
+I took a break from Abu Dhabi to follow my now-ex-husband to the Turkish Republic of Northern Cyprus, but that sucked and we moved back to Abu Dhabi after a year.
 Being an expat is a fascinating experience.
-I ended up married to a Palestinian who never would have stepped foot in America and our paths never would have crossed.
+I had a marriage to a Palestinian who never would have stepped foot in America and our paths never would have crossed.
 I’ve traveled to more countries than necessary and am far too used to living out of suitcases.
 I get crazy reverse culture shock when I step back on American soil.

 But most of all, I’ve learned a lot.
 And I guess this blog is an attempt to share a fraction of what I gather along the way…